Search in medicinals

 Kingdom: Mineral

-Origin (other sources): Arsenolitum; Arsenopyritum; Realgar
+Origin in unofficial sources: Arsenolitum; Arsenopyritum; Realgar

 Use: Medicinal